-Some of these will save you home improvement costs during your renovation, while others help you save on electricity and water bills for years to come.
+Some of these will save you home improvement costs during your renovation, while others will help you save on electricity and water bills for years to come.

 9. Sell Instead of Trashing

-If you’re replacing furniture or appliances, you shouldn’t be throwing away the old ones.
+If you are replacing furniture or appliances, you shouldn’t be throwing away the old ones.
 Sell them online instead.
 Facebook Marketplace and Craigslist are great places to get rid of used items in good condition.
-Whether it’s an older refrigerator that still works or a dining room set that doesn’t fit with your home aesthetic, you can make a little bit of money to help offset your home improvement costs when you sell them secondhand.
+Whether it’s an older refrigerator that still works or a dining room set that doesn’t fit your home aesthetic, you can make a little bit of money to help offset your home improvement costs when you sell them secondhand.

 10. Reuse Materials

 You don’t always have to remove the parts you’re replacing.
 A lot of furniture and cabinetry can be given a facelift and reused in your home.
 You can also find recycled materials in various places, including Habitat for Humanity ReStores, salvage yards, and building material auctions.
 Buying materials independently instead of letting your contractor do it can save you money on home improvement costs.